courtcraw/mesadu_wdbinaries/docs/lab3.md

 <br>

 ## Task 2.
 Find Helium shell thickness and time to Helium flash
-Once the model has completed, copy the procedure from Lab 2 to record Helium shell thickness and time to Helium flash in the [Google spreadsheet](https://docs.google.com/spreadsheets/d/1__UPg_5JfiBkJpZTleyaSwW_faxHzmo_X7Us2RTfLOM/edit#gid=1651867869).
+Once the model has completed, copy the procedure from Lab 2 to record Helium shell thickness and time to Helium flash in the <a href="https://docs.google.com/spreadsheets/d/1__UPg_5JfiBkJpZTleyaSwW_faxHzmo_X7Us2RTfLOM/edit#gid=1651867869" target="_blank">Google spreadsheet</a>.
 Compare these values with the results from Lab 2.

 <br>

 ## BONUS.
 Calculating rotation rate of the accretor at Helium flash
 Open the <code>history.data</code> log.
 Use these data to find the rotation rate at the helium flash, assuming the accretor rotates as a solid body.
-Record this rotation rate in the [Google spreadsheet](https://docs.google.com/spreadsheets/d/1__UPg_5JfiBkJpZTleyaSwW_faxHzmo_X7Us2RTfLOM/edit#gid=1651867869).
+Record this rotation rate in the <a href="https://docs.google.com/spreadsheets/d/1__UPg_5JfiBkJpZTleyaSwW_faxHzmo_X7Us2RTfLOM/edit#gid=1651867869" target="_blank">Google spreadsheet</a>.

 We can break this calculation down into three steps.
 First, find the instantaneous change in angular momentum, `J_dot`.
 Then, find the total change in angular momentum, `delta_J`, up to the Helium flash.
 Next, find the rotation rate at the Helium flash using the assumed moment of interia, `I`.